 Big Realization #2

 The universe has my back.
 The universe was literally grabbing me by my shoulders on this trip and trying to get it into my thick skull that I will be fine and she has me.
-Just prior to my trip I made the really hard decision to stop working with a client who wasn’t aligned with my vision (this is super hard and the juicy details are here ).
+Just prior to my trip I made the really hard decision to stop working with a client who wasn’t aligned with my vision.
 Then, another client decided to put her business on pause and a third one couldn’t afford me anymore.
 This all happened just before a THREE WEEK VACATION where I’d be spending money and not making a lot of it.
 It was a little unnerving, BUT while I was away, I had 2 people reach out to me and we started working together.
 And then again, a few weeks after I was back, I had another client leave (budgetary concerns), and again, I was slightly unnerved, and then, low and behold, I had another new client sign up wanting more hours than my largest package that I offer.
 All of this is to say that everything will work out if you trust that it will and you know that you are supported.

 How I felt when I realized the universe had my back (this was when our van broke down on the side of the road in Bali and we made the best of it and had a mini photo shoot while waiting to be rescued).